-Only sometimes, you shouldn't
+Only sometimes, you shouldn't have it towed.

 Some electric cars, unlike their gasoline or diesel counterparts, don't have a neutral position in the transmission.
 They can go forwards or backwards, but when they're not doing either the motor is still connected to the wheels - it just doesn't have any power driving it.

 The neutral position in a regular car means that should your car need to be towed to an impound or recovered, it's fairly simple to do so and the car can be towed freely without rotating transmission or engine components.
 This is not the case with an electric car - when the wheels turn, they'll turn the motor with it and this can result in damage to the motor.
 Particularly in vehicles with a liquid cooling system, turning the motor at high RPM without this system working can overheat the motor to destruction.